RedFoxStudio-dev/RedFoxStudio-dev/README.md

 ###

 <p data-importer="text" align="left">I'm Guilherme Cunha Cerqueira, from Portugal.
 I'm a self-educated person — I teach myself everything I need to know, not just programming.<br><br>My goal is simple: build my own company from zero, no matter what it takes.<br><br>I don't wait for someone to do things for me.
 If I want something, I go after it.
 If I don't know how to do something, I learn it.
 If I fail, I try again.<br><br>I might not always be active publicly or making commits, but that doesn't mean I'm not working.
 I'm always building, learning, or working on something behind the scenes.
-Right now, I'm also learning PCB design, expanding beyond software and learning how to build things from the ground up.<br><br>> If you want something, do it.<br>> If you don't do it, who will do it for you?<br><br>Become so disciplined that even your family calls you crazy.<br><br>I'm inspired by Cristiano Ronaldo for his mindset, David Goggins for his obsession and discipline, and Tony Stark for his intelligence, creativity, and ability to build.<br><br>No matter what happens, I will succeed.</p>
+Right now, I'm also learning PCB design, expanding beyond software and learning how to build things from the ground up.</p>

+> If you want something, do it.
+> If you don't do it, who will do it for you?

+<p data-importer="text" align="left">Become so disciplined that even your family calls you crazy.<br><br>I'm inspired by Cristiano Ronaldo for his mindset, David Goggins for his obsession and discipline, and Tony Stark for his intelligence, creativity, and ability to build.<br><br>No matter what happens, I will succeed.</p>

 ###